ocopjs/fields/src/types/Checkbox/README.md

 In Mongoose the field is added using the `Boolean` schema type.

-The `isRequired` config option is enforces by BuonJS only.
+The `isRequired` config option is enforces by OcopJS only.

 ### Knex adapter

 The Knex adapter uses the [Knex `boolean` type](https://knexjs.org/#Schema-boolean):

-The `isRequired` config option is enforces by BuonJS and, if equal to `true`, the column is set as not nullable.
+The `isRequired` config option is enforces by OcopJS and, if equal to `true`, the column is set as not nullable.